Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 FcountMode=SpectTot or FcountMode=4 sets the Frequency Counter to SpecTot mode.
 See Macro Notes under Frequency Counter - Hertz Measurement for the complete list of mode names and numbers.

 Freq is an internal variable that holds the current Frequency Counter readout value, dependent on the chosen mode (Hz, RPM, msec, Total, or SpecTot).
+You can assign it to a variable such as F via F=Freq, or you can display it via Msg=Freq, or use it directly in an expression.

 Note that the Total variable does not return valid values in SpecTot mode, only in Hz, RPM, or msec modes.